mmosko/draft-icnrg-harmonization/differences.md

 ### CCNX 1.0

 CCNx 1.0 uses a HopLimit field in the fixed header of Interest packets.
 This field restricts an Interest to at most 255 hops, so a loop will eventually terminate.
 An Interest loop would likely terminate faster than that because once it completes its first cycle it would either find a Pending Interest Table entry that aggregates it (suppressing forwarding it) or it finds a ContentStore entry that satisfies it.
-The vunlerability to longer loops occurs when PIT entries get satisfied faster than the loop period and the Content Object is either not cachable or a node has no cache or its cache entry gets evicted too fast.
+The vulnerability to longer loops occurs when PIT entries get satisfied faster than the loop period and the Content Object is either not cachable or a node has no cache or its cache entry gets evicted too fast.

 CCNx 1.0 also recommends decrementing the Interest Lifetime by an appropriate amount at each hop, which also serves to limit looping.